Table of Contents[Hide][Show]

 When your digestion is doing well, you can prevent symptoms that may encourage or worsen sleep disturbances.
 These can include constipation, bloating, gas, and even more severe conditions such as inflammatory diseases.

-Who Can Benefit from This Type of Music?
+Who Can Benefit From Sleep Music?

 Anyone can benefit from sleep music, particularly the following: